 5 - Test: Observe the shortcomings of the prototype by testing it in the environment it was designed for, modify and re-test the prototype based on user input, or review your priorities and produce a new prototype.

 Tools for Teachers

-We have developed some tools to help you plan a pilot project for engaging a community and its needs using Design Thinking.
+We have developed some tools to help you plan a pilot project for engaging students in addressing an authentic community need. and its needs using Design Thinking.